-The current focus of Oisin is the targeted clearance of senescent cells, using drugs sometimes referred to as senolytics.
-Senescent cells are one of the hallmarks of aging, and as they accumulate they encourage age-related diseases.
-Removing these problem cells periodically has long been proposed by the SENS Research Foundation, and it is what Oisin is working on using a novel approach.
+The current focus of Oisin is the targeted clearance of senescent cells through senolytics.
+Senescent cells are one of the hallmarks of aging, and as they accumulate, they encourage age-related diseases.
+Periodically removing these harmful cells has long been proposed by the SENS Research Foundation, and Oisin is taking this approach in a novel way.

-The senolytic technology Oisin is using is different to other approaches, such as the small-molecule drugs being used by Unity Biotechnology, in one key way.
-Their approach is very versatile and the system can be programmed to kill any kind of cell desired by targeting a specific protein it expresses.
+The senolytic technology Oisin is using is different from other approaches, such as the small-molecule drugs being used by Unity Biotechnology, in one key way.
+Oisin’s approach is very versatile, and the system can be programmed to kill any particular kind of cell by targeting a specific protein that it expresses.
 The typical marker used to target senescent cells is p16; for cancer cells, it is p53.

-Today, we have an interview with Oisin CEO Gary Hudson, who was one of the first people to support the creation of the Methuselah Foundation fifteen years ago, and is working to bring one of the first SENS-based rejuvenation therapies to market.
-Oisin is moving forward quickly and is presently raising a series A round of venture funding to move things towards clinical trials.
+Today, we have an interview with Oisin CEO Gary Hudson, who was one of the first people to support the creation of the Methuselah Foundation fifteen years ago and is working to bring one of the first SENS-based rejuvenation therapies to market.
+Oisin is moving forward quickly and is currently raising a series A round of venture funding to move things towards clinical trials.